 For a lot of children with ASD or SPD, having a feeling of where their body ends can be important for developing body awareness.
 While this can be accomplished with things like body socks or sensory swings, tk weighted blankets are another great option.

 On top of the weight, you can get the benefit of the fabric, depending on what type of blanket you purchase.
-The blankets we sell on Harkla are made with an extremely soft fabric called minky.
+The blankets we sell on Harkla are made with an extremely soft fabric called minky, which makes for a good sensory blanket if you need it.
 It also holds up well to washing and will stay soft for a very long time.

 With the minky, we added dots to the blanket that give it an extra amount of sensory input.
 The soft fabric, plus the dots and the weight of the blanket it makes it a great option for a sensory seeker.
 And it’s something they can bring along with them, whether it's to a movie, car ride, or the classroom.

-So while you can indirectly improve classroom performance with a weighted blanket by improving your child’s sleep and helping them transition when coming in from recess, there’s a few studies showing that deep touch pressure directly improves performance in the classroom!
+So while you can indirectly improve classroom performance with a weighted blanket by improving your child’s sleep and helping them transition when coming in from recess, there are a few studies showing that deep touch pressure directly improves performance in the classroom!

 The studies mentioned here used weighted vests, but the benefits would be the same with a weighted blanket draped over the legs or shoulders, or even a smaller weighted lap pad.